Using your RRSPs for a home down payment

 How much do you need for a down payment?

 Aside from rising interest rates, prices for homes themselves are also rapidly increasing.
-In just the past three years, the average cost for a house rose by almost $100,000 across Canada, or even more in major cities.
+In just the past three years, the average cost for a house rose by almost $100,000 across Canada, even more in major cities.
 This makes funding a down payment even more challenging.

 Typically, the minimum down payment for a home ranges from 5% to 20% of the total price.
 If a property costs less than $500,000, the smallest amount you can pay as a deposit is $25,000, which is 5%.
-However, since the average price tag on a house across the country is $704,000, you're likely to spend more as a first-time home buyer.
+However, since the average price tag on a house across the country is $704,000, you're likely to spend more as a first-time homebuyer.
 In that case, the down payment is calculated by taking 5% of the first $500,000 and 10% of the amount over $500,000.
 If a home costs over $1 million, the minimum down payment is simply 20% of the overall price.

 Down payments of less than 20% generally require the purchase of mortgage loan insurance.
-If you’re self-employed or have a lower credit score, you might have to purchase this insurance anyway.
+If you’re self-employed or have a lower credit score, you might have to purchase this insurance.
 The cost depends on your down payment and your province, and you may also have to add sales tax to the insurance premium.

 Introducing the Home Buyers’ Plan